smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/1001-python-uv.md

 ---
-description: Use UV for all Python project operations to ensure fast, consistent dependency management
+description: Use UV for all Python project operations to ensure fast, consistent dependency management and always maintain pyproject.toml as the source of truth
 globs: **/*.py, **/pyproject.toml, **/requirements.txt
 alwaysApply: false
 ---